 Elizabeth was appointed by the Irish Minister for Health as the National Occupational Therapist on the Health and Social Care Professions Council (now CORU) equivalent to UK Health and Social Care Professions Council.
 At this time she was Chair of the newly establish Education Committee.
 She also served on the Irish Mental Health Commission Research Committee (Ireland).

 Elizabeth is an active researcher presenting at national and international conferences and publishes her research in peer reviewed journals.

-To date she has supervised 10 PhD students to completion; eight of these are occupational therapists with a range of topics including mental health issues, assisstive technology, time use, sustainability and professional education, elder carers' quality of life and experience of care-giving.
+To date she has supervised 12 PhD students to completion; 11 of these are occupational therapists with a range of topics and methodologies including mental health issues, assisstive technology, time use, sustainability and professional education, elder carers' quality of life and experience of care-giving.
 Four of PhD students have been awarded National PhD funding from NIHR, ESRC, Irish Health Research Board.
 She currently is involved with PhD students at Napier, while having two others nationally and internationally.
-She has co-edited two books; one on professional reasoning and the other on Advanced Practice in Mental Health Occupational Therapy.
+She has co-edited two books; one on Narratives and Professional Reasoning and the other on Advanced Practice in Mental Health Occupational Therapy.
 Additionally, Elizabeth contributes chapters to leading text books.

 Research Interests: Mental Health, Women in secure environments

 Teaching and Learning : Qualitative Research Methods, Enduring mental illness, medical humanities, Women's mental health,